 Today, companies selling many of our daily household products spray these products with a plethora of chemicals meant to soften the plastic, sterilize, and keep things from going up in flames.
-One of the many downsides to this practice is that we are literally coating our household items in a host of toxic “gender-bending chemicals.”
+One of the many downsides to this practice is that we are coating our household items with toxic chemicals.

 Phthalates and Vinyl Chloride